wso2/docs-choreo-dev/en/docs/api-management/documents.md

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).

-2. In the component list, click on the component for which you want to add documents.
+2. In the **Component Listing** pane, click on the component for which you want to add documents.

 3. In the left navigation menu, click **Manage** and then click **Documents**.

-4. Add a title for the document and provide the content in markdown syntax.
+4. Specify a title for the document and provide the content in markdown syntax.

 5. Click **Add** to save the document.